 This is the region’s great historical winery, linked to the arrival of Carthusian monks in Priorat in the 11th century, who were responsible for spreading the cultivation of grapevines.
 In the 1830s, with the Ecclesiastical Confiscations of Mendizábal —which resulted in the expropriation and privatisation of monastic properties in Spain— the convent was raided and partially destroyed, although some years later five families acquired the properties and set up the Societat Agricola l’Unió agricultural society.
-That is where they bottled the first Priorat wine in 1878, which was presented at the Paris World’s Fair.
+That is where they bottled the first Priorat wine in 1878, which was presented at the Paris World Fair.
 The company was re-founded in 1974, once again resulting in the first wines bottled in the region, this time in the modern age.
 Codorníu became a shareholder in the mid-2000s, assuming control of the winery.

-In 2015, the winery has released its first white called Massipa (1,000 bottles, €30), a 80% Garnacha Blanca, 20% Chennin Blanc blend from an East-facing plot with red clay soils and some gypsum; and a rare rosé Priorat: Pla del Àngeles (2,000 bottles, €18) is made from high-altitude 25-35 year-old Garnacha vines planted on red clay soils.
+In 2015, the winery released its first white called Massipa (1,000 bottles, €35), a blend of 80% Garnacha Blanca and 20% Chenin Blanc from an east-facing plot with red clay soils and some gypsum; and a rare rosé Priorat: Pla dels Àngels (2,000 bottles, €23) is made from high-altitude 25- to 35-year-old Garnacha vines planted on red clay soils.

-Scala Dei has 60 hectares of vineyard, mainly with Garnacha and Cariñena varieties, spread over 42 different plots between 400 and 800 metres above sea level, climbing up the slopes of Montsant mountain.
+Scala Dei owns 60 hectares of vineyards, mainly planted with Garnacha and Cariñena varieties.
+They are spread over 42 different plots at 400 to 800 metres above sea level, climbing up the slopes of the Montsant mountain.
 Its classic line of wines has also been renewed.
 The wines come now in Burgundy-shaped bottles and part of them undergo whole bunch fermentation (15% to 20%).
-Wines feel far fresher and fruitier than in past times with hardly a trace of oak in them.
-The young, entry-level red Scala Dei Negre (around €10) is now 100% Garnacha, while Prior (€17) only includes 15% Cabernet Sauvignon and 15% Syrah in the blend.
+Wines feel fresher and fruitier than in the past with hardly a trace of oak in them.
+The young, entry-level red Scala Dei Negre (around €11.5) is now 100% Garnacha, while Prior (€23) only includes 15% Cabernet Sauvignon and 15% Syrah in the blend.

 The wines can be bought at the group's online store.